-You’ve probably seen chef-owner Rick Bayless on TV, stirring up pepper sauces and other jump-off-the-tongue Mexican creations.
-His isn’t your typical taco menu: Bayless uses seasonal, sustainable ingredients for his wood-grilled meats, flavor-packed mole sauces, chili-thickened braises and signature margaritas.
-Though they share space, Topolobampo and Frontera Grill are actually two separate restaurants: Topolo is sleeker and pricier, while Frontera is more informal.
+You’ve seen chef-owner Rick Bayless on TV, stirring pepper sauces and other jump-off-the-tongue Mexican creations.
+His isn’t your typical taco menu: Bayless uses seasonal ingredients for his wood-grilled meats, flavor-packed mole sauces, chili-thickened braises and signature margaritas.
+Though they share space, Topolobampo and Frontera Grill are two separate restaurants: Michelin-starred Topolo is sleeker and pricier, while Frontera is more informal.

 Both places are always packed.
-Frontera takes some reservations but mostly seats on a first-come basis.
+Frontera takes some reservations but mostly seats on a first-come, first-served basis.
 Reserve in advance for Topolobampo (eight to 10 weeks beforehand is recommended).
-Its menu is based around DIY tasting menus with five or seven courses.
-Note the restaurants close between 2:30pm and 5:30pm (in which case you might want to try Bayless' lower-priced Xoco eatery next door).
-Frontera is open Saturday mornings for brunch, but Topolo is closed.
+Its menu is based around DIY tasting menus with five to seven courses.
+Note the restaurants close between 2pm and 5:30pm, in which case you might want to try Bayless' lower-priced Xoco eatery next door.